 3. Canadian taxes

 Canada has both federal and provincial taxes.
-The federal tax rates start at 15% on the first $45,916 of taxable income and provincial tax rates depend on the province where you work.
+The federal tax rates start at 15 percent on the first $46,605 of taxable income and provincial tax rates depend on the province where you work.

 4. The 90% Rule

-We mentioned previously that even if you’re a non-resident and not taxed on your worldwide income, it’s still important to report any non-Canadian income because of the 90% rule.
+We mentioned previously that even if you’re a non-resident and not taxed on your worldwide income, it’s still important to report any non-Canadian income, that’s because of the 90 percent rule.

-This rule basically means that if you earned more than 10% of your income outside Canada, you cannot avail of the personal tax credits.
-It’s important to remember this because you don’t want to end up with a bill from the taxman at the end of the year!
+This rule basically means that if you earned more than 10 percent of your world income outside Canada, you cannot avail of the personal tax credits.
+It’s important to remember this, because you don’t want to end up with a needlessly big bill from the taxman at the end of the year!

 You should keep this rule in mind when paying tax in Canada as a British citizen and filling out your TD1 forms.

 When you start a job in Canada, you’ll be asked to fill in the TD1 Forms.
 There are both federal and provincial forms and how you complete them will help calculate what tax you pay.

 You only need to complete a provincial TD1 form if you are claiming more than the basic personal amount in Canada, in 2019 this was $12,069 CAD.